anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 Confirming | Exchange Agnet | CEA

 The identifier of a user is called a UID.
-For each UID, the UA calculates a hash value from the UID using a collision-prone hash algorithm such as FNV.
+For each UID, the UA calculates a hash value from the UID using a collision-prone hash algorithm such as FNV (see [@!I-D.eastlake-fnv]).
 This hash value is called UH1.

 A second hash value, called UH2 is also calculated for each UID.
-This hash value uses a separate, different collision-prone hash algorithm such as Murmur.
+This hash value uses a separate, different collision-prone hash algorithm such as Murmur (see [@!Murmur3]).

 Finally, for each UID a third hash value is also calculated.
 This value is called UH3 and is calculated with a hash algorithm that is collision-resistent such as SHA-256.